xiaoming622/xiaoming622.github.io/_pages/about.md

 Teaching Experiences
 ------
-2019.01-2021.05, **Teaching Assistant** (in English), Faculty of Science and Technology, University of Macau
+2018.09-2021.05, **Teaching Assistant** (in English), Department of Computer and Information Science, University of Macau
 * English Language Centre - Teaching assistant certificate
 * Object-Oriented Analysis and Design Patterns (2018/2019)
 * Principles and Applications of Concurrent Programming (2018/2019)